 What I did not notice was a spotting of whitish-gray patches developing on some of the leaves.
 When I finally saw it the white fuzzy patches had grown to about the size of a quarter in several places.
 I was surprised—what the heck is this stuff and what’s going on?
 I had to figure this out.

 It was a case of White Powdery Mildew, or WPM, named appropriately due to its fuzzy white appearance.
-It is a common plant disease that can affect many plants, not just cannabis: flowers like dahlias, sunflowers, begonias, roses and many vegetables like melons, tomatoes, peppers, lettuces can all suffer from this disease, though many say that mildew from one plant species does not jump to a different one.
+It is a common plant disease that can affect many plants, not just cannabis: flowers like dahlias, sunflowers, begonias, and roses and many vegetables like melons, tomatoes, peppers, and lettuces can all suffer from this disease, though many say that mildew from one plant species does not jump to a different one.

 From my experience this is true: years ago I had sunflowers infected with White Powdery Mildew\WPM which never infected my cannabis plant growing close by.
 (As an aside, I was kind of surprised because the sunflowers had grown so huge that I couldn’t treat them properly, so the mold ran rampant.)